ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/common-job-failures.md

 ### Archive Files

-You may find that some files or direcories for previous projects are no longer needed on the cluster.
+You may find that some files or directories for previous projects are no longer needed on the cluster.
 We recommend you [archive these](/data/archive/) to recover space.

 ### Delete Files

-If you are *_sure_* you no longer need some files or direcories, you can delete them.
+If you are *_sure_* you no longer need some files or directories, you can delete them.
 Unless files are in your home directory (not `project` or `scratch60`) they are not backed up and may be unrecoverable.
 Use the [`rm -rf`](https://thenextweb.com/media/2012/05/21/how-pixars-toy-story-2-was-deleted-twice-once-by-technology-and-again-for-its-own-good) command very carefully.

 ### Buy More Space